openbaton/docs/docs/nfvo-installation-docker.md

 # Install Open Baton using Docker

-This tutorial will guide towards the installation of a minimal Open Baton environment on Docker, comprising the following components:
+This tutorial will guide towards the installation of a minimal Open Baton environment on a single Docker container, comprising the following components:

 * The NFVO implemented in java using the [spring.io][spring] framework.
 For more details about the NFVO architecture, you can refer to the next sections
 * [RabbitMQ][reference-to-rabbit-site] as messaging system